-REGIS UNIVERSITY SCHOOL OF PHYSICAL THERAPY
+REGIS UNIVERSITY SCHOOL OF REHABILITATIVE AND HEALTH SCIENCES

-History of the School of Physical Therapy
+History of the School of Rehabilitative and Health Sciences

-The School of Physical Therapy matriculated its first class of 27 students in January 1995, and these students graduated in December 1996 with a Master of Science Degree in Physical Therapy.
+The Rehabilitative and Health Sciences matriculated its first class of 27 students in January 1995, and these students graduated in December 1996 with a Master of Science Degree in Physical Therapy.
 Five years after the master's degree had been established, faculty re-designed the curriculum to launch the DPT degree.
 The class that entered in 2001 was the first DPT class, not only at Regis University, but also in the State of Colorado, to enroll in a program offering this degree.
 Regis University was the twenty-second program in the nation to offer the DPT degree.
 Today, the ranked faculty of the School are all doctorally-prepared, aided by over 50 affiliate faculty members who assist with lab and tutorial instruction.
 In addition, clinical educators provide clinical instruction to students during clinical experiences.
 In April 2011, the DPT Program was re-accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) for a period of 10 years.
 From the original PT class of 27 in 1995, there are now more than 1800 graduates from all School Programs (DPT, fellowship, and HES).
 In just 20 years, the vision of a School that offers preeminent health programs has been realized.

-The School of Physical Therapy includes the five distinct programs, (1) Undergraduate Health and Exercise Science (HES), (2) Entry-Level Doctor of Physical Therapy (DPT), (3) Regis Pathway of the Creighton University Occupational Therapy Doctorate (OTD), (4) the Residency in Orthopaedic Physical Therapy, and (5) the Fellowship in Orthopedic Manual Therapy(FOMT).
-The School of Physical Therapy has an overarching mission, vision, and strategic goals and each of the programs has its unique mission, vision, and goals consistent with that of the School.
+The School of Rehabilitative and Health Sciences Rehabilitative and Health Sciences includes the five distinct programs, (1) Undergraduate Health and Exercise Science (HES), (2) Entry-Level Doctor of Physical Therapy (DPT), (3) Regis Pathway of the Creighton University Occupational Therapy Doctorate (OTD), (4) the Residency in Orthopaedic Physical Therapy, and (5) the Fellowship in Orthopaedic Manual Therapy (FOMT).
+The School of Rehabilitative and Health Sciences Rehabilitative and Health Sciences has an overarching mission, vision, and strategic goals and each of the programs has its unique mission, vision, and goals consistent with that of the School.